 Making the decision itself can be exciting and stressful.
 To help you deal with these emotions as objectively as possible, use a structured approached to the decision.
 This means taking a look at what's most important in a good decision.

 Take the time to think ahead and determine exactly what will make the decision "right."
 This will significantly improve your decision accuracy.
-Click here to learn about the different tools that you can use to make a good decision.
+Decision Matrix Analysis and Paired Comparison Analysis are effective tools for doing this.

 Remember that some things about a decision are not objective.
 The decision has to make sense on an intuitive, instinctive level as well.
 The entire process we have discussed so far has been based on the perspectives and experiences of all the people involved.
 Now it's time to check the alternative you've chosen for validity and "making sense."

-If the decision is a significant one, it's also worth auditing it to make sure that your assumptions are correct, and that the logical structure you've used to make the decision is sound.
+If the decision is a significant one, it's also worth auditing it to make sure that your assumptions are correct, and our article, The Ladder of Inference, can help you to ensure that that the logical structure you've used to make the decision is sound.

 The last stage in the decision-making process involves communicating your choice and preparing to implement it.
 You can try to force your decision on others by demanding their acceptance.
 Or you can gain their acceptance by explaining how and why you reached your decision.
 For most decisions – particularly those that need participant buy-in before implementation – it's more effective to gather support by explaining your decision.